Meeco/docs/platform/vault/overview.md

 - Label: Policy number
 - Value*: Numerical

-* Values can be strings, dates, or numbers, but also binaries like images or documents.
+* Values can be strings, dates, or numbers, but also binaries such as images or documents.
 Values are always encrypted.

 ## Items